Transport in Afghanistan: Afghanistan-Uzbekistan rail connections

 There is a 75-kilometer-long rail line between Uzbekistan and the northern Afghan city of Mazar-i-Sharif, all of which is built to broad gauge.
-The line begins from Termez and crosses the Amu Darya river on the Soviet-built Afghanistan–Uzbekistan Friendship Bridge, finally reaching a site next to the Mazar-i-Sharif Airport.
-A survey is being conducted in extending the line to Kabul and then to Peshawar.
+The line begins from Termez and crosses the Amu River on the Afghanistan–Uzbekistan Friendship Bridge, finally reaching a site next to the Mawlana Jalaluddin Mohammad Balkhi International Airport.
+Agreements have been signed for extending the line to Kabul and then to Peshawar.

 Other borders

-There are no proper rail links with China, Pakistan, and Tajikistan.
+There are currently no rail links with neighboring China, Pakistan, and Tajikistan.